stan-alam/stan-test-api/README.md

   'This is functional Test Env'

-echo "this is the working dir " echo $pwd
+Write-Host "this is the working dir "
+Write-Host $pwd

 cd SmokeTest\